 How Blockchain Technology Powers Web3

 A deep dive into the symbiotic relationship between blockchain and Web3.
-Understand how blockchain's core features of decentralization and immutability are the bedrock of the new internet.
+Understand how blockchain's core features of decentralization and immutability.

 The vision of Web3, a decentralized, user-owned internet, is made possible by one foundational technology: the blockchain.
 A blockchain is the architectural backbone of Web3, providing the trustless, permissionless, and resilient infrastructure upon which this new digital world is built.
 Without blockchain, the core promises of Web3 would be impossible to achieve.